-The ASA is inviting primary schools to join in partnership with them to commit to Taking School Swimming Seriously.
+We are inviting primary schools to join in partnership with them to commit to Taking School Swimming Seriously.

-The ASA will do all they can to support schools to ensure that as many children as possible leave primary school able to swim at least 25 metres unaided and are knowledgeable and safe around water.
+We will do all they can to support schools to ensure that as many children as possible leave primary school able to swim at least 25 metres unaided and are knowledgeable and safe around water.

 Why should my school sign up?